 Amelia Island Chamber Music Festival

-Now in its 19th season, the Amelia Island Chamber Music Festival is one of the nation’s most respected music festivals.
+Celebrating its 20th Anniversary season, the Amelia Island Chamber Music Festival is one of the nation’s most renowned classical music festivals.
 The Festival is a not-for-profit, tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
-Visit us on Facebook.